infrastructurebuilder/ibdata-reference-root/ibdata-protobuf-types/README.md

-# ibdata-avro-types
+# ibdata-protobuf-types

-These tranformers (and finalizers) are for managing Avro types.
+These tranformers (and finalizers) are for managing Protocol Buffer (protobuf3) types.

 ## Record Transformers